-The affluent and educated tourist does not countenance a vacation spot for he and his family where he has to contend with dumpsters filled to overflowing for weeks, ubiquitous and vile graffiti sprayed on building and monument walls, stray dogs and cats everywhere, gypsy panhandlers, and throngs of rowdy teenagers shouting obscenities at the top of their voices.
+The affluent and educated tourist does not countenance a vacation spot for he and his family where he has to contend with dumpsters filled to overflowing for weeks, traffic nightmares, ubiquitous and vile graffiti sprayed on building and monument walls, stray dogs and cats everywhere, gypsy panhandlers, throngs of rowdy teenagers loitering in public and private spaces shouting obscenities at the top of their voices – police officials unable or unwilling to restore order – barroom brawls, and worse.
+The beating deaths of two tourists, in separate incidents, on the island of Zakyntos is the most graphic example of the shambles that the Greek tourist economy has become.
 The rule of law and order has been cast to the wind as was further evidenced when the chief of the Athens Traffic Police was attacked by a gang of thugs.

 The contraction of the economy which began at about the time that the Lehman Brothers collapse in 2008 rocked the worldwide financial markets, and the severe austerity measures imposed on this small nation of eleven million people by the Troika – the International Monetary Fund, the European Central Bank, and the European Union – has clearly made things worse.
 But slapdash service is nothing new.

 CAN ANYTHING BE DONE?